An occupational therapist, or "OT," helps kids with ADHD improve certain skills, such as:

 Occupational therapists typically have a master's degree.
 They are certified in their field and licensed in the state where they practice.

-An occupational therapist might work in a hospital, clinic, or private practice.
-Some occupational therapists are based at a school.
+An OT might work in a hospital, clinic, or private practice.
+Some are based at a school.

 How to Find an Occupational Therapist

-When you're in the process of picking an OT, ask these questions:
+When you're in the process of picking an occupational therapist, ask these questions:

 - What kind of training do you have?